com-lihaoyi/Ammonite/readme.md

 All of these operations are pre-defined and strongly typed, so feel free to jump to their implementation to look at what they do or what else is available.

-In general, each operator has sensible/safe defaults: `rm` and `cp` are recursive, `rm` ignores the file if it doesn't exist, and all operations that create a file or folder (`mkdir`, `write`, `mv`) automatically create any necessary parent directories. `write` also does *not* stomp over existing files by default.
+In general, each operator has sensible/safe defaults:

+- `rm` and `cp` are recursive
+- `rm` ignores the file if it doesn't exist
+- all operations that create a file or folder (`mkdir`, `write`, `mv`) automatically create any necessary parent directories
+- `write` also does *not* stomp over existing files by default.
+You need to use `write.over`

+In general, this should make these operations much easier to use; the defaults should cover the 99% use case without needing any special flags or fiddling.

 Chains
 ======